Cambrai: Memorial heritage

 The German military cemetery of the Route de Solesmes and Cambrai East Military Cemetery: The cemetery and the Route de Solesmes was created by the German army in March 1917.
 Occupied since 1914, Cambrai was an important centre of command, logistics and health for the occupant.
 The cemetery was opened to accommodate the bodies of soldiers who died in hospitals in the city, including at the end of the Battle of Arras (April–May 1917) and the Battle of Cambrai (November–December 1917).
 The cemetery currently has 10,685 German graves, as well as those of 192 Russian prisoners of war and six Romanians.
 Two spaces, forming the Cambrai East Military Cemetery, contain the graves of 501 soldiers of the British Imperial Army.

 Environmental heritage

-Cambrai has the label "Floral City" with three flowers awarded by the National Council of Floral Cities and Villages of France in the Foral Competition of Cities and Villages.
+Cambrai has the label "Floral City" with three flowers awarded by the National Council of Floral Cities and Villages of France in the Floral Competition of Cities and Villages.

 The current public garden dates from the 19th century, which saw the creation of green spaces in the middle to encourage hygienics and which were liberated in addition to the areas occupied by the fortifications.
 This garden, divided into three distinct but contiguous parts, is located on the site of the old fortifications that surrounded the citadel built under Charles V: